Introduction

 Food Systems Transformation major achievements

-Despite the challenges, according to the FSEC, findings suggest that swiftly implementing all FST measures can achieve transformative change and address systemic failures and issues by 2050.
+Despite the challenges, according to the FSEC, findings suggest that swiftly implementing all FST can achieve transformative change and address systemic failures and sustainability issues by 2050.
 However, deviating significantly from the current trends, posing immediate and long-term to health, climate, biodiversity, and inclusion, is a substantial challenge.
 Major achievements of implementing the FST method will be:

-1. By 2040, the FST will transform the land sector into a net carbon sink, limiting peak global mean to slightly above 2.0°C, paired with external transformations (FXT) could lower the temperature by an extra 1.5°C.
+1. By 2040, the FST will transform the land sector into a net carbon sink, limiting peak global mean temperature to slightly above 2.0°C, paired with external transformations (FXT) could lower the temperature by an extra 1.5°C.

-1. Transitioning to sustainable agricultural practices could reverse biodiversity loss, cut irrigation demand, and nearly halve nitrogen surplus from farming and natural land.
+1. Transitioning to sustainable agricultural practices could reverse biodiversity loss, cut irrigation water demand, and nearly halve nitrogen surplus from farming and natural land.

 1. FST will eliminate food insecurity, enhance dietary health, and significantly cut nutrition-related deaths in all regions.
 Dietary shifts could also reduce the need for higher crop yields, and avoid a rise in commodity prices.